Grisou13/mawie/docs/gui.md

 if you want to pass data with it, like a film for example, you can do it this way :
 `ShowFrame(WidgetYouWantTODisplay.__name__, film)`

+## Logs
+At the beginning of the project, we chose to use Tkinter but we find a little bit incomplete for what we would  like to do so, we decide to change to pyqt5.7.